osslab-pku/SILENCE/README.md

-# Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem

-## Citation
+# SILENSE

-W. Xu, H. He, K. Gao, and M. Zhou, "Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem,"in 38th IEEE/ACM International Conference on Automated Software Engineering, ASE 2023, Luxembourg, September 11-15, 2023.
+This repository contains source code and data of the papar "Understanding and Remediating Open-Source License Incompatibilities in the PyPI Ecosystem".

 ## Intorduction
-In this paper, we propose SILENSE, an SMT-solver-based incompatibility remediator for licenses in the dependency graph.
+In this paper, we first conduct a large-scale empirical study of license incompatibility in PyPI ecosystem.
+Inspired by our findings, we propose SILENSE, an SMT-solver-based incompatibility remediator for licenses in the dependency graph.
 Given a release and its dependency graph with one or more license incompatibilities, SILENSE 1) finds alternative licenses that are compatible with the dependency graph, and 2) searches for alternative graphs with no license incompatibilities and minimal difference with the original graph.
 The results are aggregated as a report of recommended remediations (i.e., migrations, removals, version pinnings, or license changes) for developers to consider.